rcqls/docker-red-gtk/Readme.md

 However, the best solution is maybe to consider [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 After installation, you have just to follow step by step the installation inside the `Dockerfile`.

+## Vagrant

+It is also possible to adapt of this previous docker installation by using [Vagrant](https://www.vagrantup.com) (VagrantFile to automate installation) with Virtual machine (like Virtualbox).